PundiAI/fx-docs/f-x-core/setup-node/use-snapshot.md

 This will download the Snapshot of fxcore.
 Downloading the snapshot and unpacking the file will take some time.

 {% hint style="info" %}
-You need to ensure that you’re running this command before you `Start` your node.
+You need to ensure that you're running this command before you `Start` your node.
 If your fxcore node has already started, please stop it and then run the command below.
 Once unpacking is complete you can start the fxcore service again.
 {% endhint %}

 Now, to unpack the `tar` file in the fxcore Data directory run the following command: